 - Have the Touch keyboard button appear “When no keyboard (is) attached,”

 - Always show the Touch keyboard icon, regardless of whether there’s a keyboard connected to your Windows device or not,

 - Never show the Touch keyboard button, effectively removing its icon from the system tray.
 This is the best option if you don’t have a touch screen.

 - Toggle the Virtual touchpad switch On or Off to either show or hide its icon in the system tray.
-The Virtual touchpad can replace the mouse and help users who are running Windows 11 on a tablet.
+The Virtual touchpad can replace the mouse and help users running Windows 11 on a tablet.

 You can manage all the icons in this menu from the Other system tray icons section of the taskbar settings.
 If it’s not already open, expand the Other system tray icons section by clicking or tapping on it.
-Next, you can decide is whether to show the Hidden icon menu or hide it completely.
-If you go for the latter option, its arrow, shown to the left of the system tray, will be removed, and you’ll no longer be able to see any of the hidden icons in the menu.
+Next, you can decide whether to show the Hidden icon menu or hide it completely.
+If you go for the latter option, its arrow, shown to the left of the system tray, will be removed, and you’ll no longer be able to see any hidden icons in the menu.
 Instead, they will all be visible in the system tray if enabled using their corresponding switches.

 If you show the Hidden icon menu, you can control what icons are displayed inside it.
 Turn Off the switch next to each icon you want to remove from the taskbar, but that you want listed in the Hidden icon menu.
 However, you should remember that the system tray icon for any particular app is only shown when that app is running on your Windows 11 computer or device.
 It doesn’t matter if you choose to include an app icon in the system tray or only show it in the Hidden icon menu; it will only show up when you start the corresponding app.
 To help you better understand things, here’s how the system tray looks on my taskbar when I turned Off the Hidden icon menu and enabled the icons for OneDrive, Microsoft Teams, and Bluetooth devices.